OXID-eSales/developer_documentation/development/modules_components_themes/project/twig_template_engine/installation.rst

 ..
 Note::

     The twig theme for admin will be registered during the installation.
-If you are having some issues, that the wrong Admin theme is loaded, please check if the `oxid_esales.theme.admin.name` parameter is set correctly:
+If you are having some issues, that the wrong Admin theme is loaded, please check if the `oxid_esales.theme.admin.name` parameter in services.yaml of the installed component is set correctly:

     .. code:: yaml